 My standard recommendation for ALL users is to use the Memory option.
-Memory is the fastest option in most application as it avoids any delays in writing to a physical disk, and also has a much faster process for expiration of cache.
+Memory is the fastest option in most applications as it avoids any delays in writing to a physical disk, and also has a much faster process for the expiration of cache.
 However, in certain environments where memory is at a premium, such as shared hosting, if you find that DNN is consuming more memory than allowed, you can change this to file.
 Just remember that the site WILL be slightly slower.

 Module Cache?
 I Didn't Think I Could Do Anything!

-Within DNN one of the two different cache sub-systems, and the only one available in DNN Platform is Module Cache.
+Within DNN one of the two different cache sub-systems and the only one available in the DNN Platform is Module Cache.
 The module cache is DNN's internal ability to cache a copy of the content to be rendered to the user, this allows the site to load more quickly by obtaining content from the cache rather than by asking the module to render the content.
 Typically users think they have no need, or ability to configure this type of caching as many modules have values already set and people are scared to change them.
 However, one of the biggest things you can do as a site owner is to configure these values to help further optimize the items that are loaded.